 One who starts early on the work has higher chance of success.

-Example: X: Why have you come so early for the season-ending sale?
-Y: So that I can choose from a wider selection and get a better piece.
+Example: I’ve come early for the season-ending sale so that I can choose from a wider selection and get a better piece.
 Early bird catches the worm, after all.

-Every bad or negative situation can result in some benefit to you.
+Bad times will eventually give way to better times.
 (The presence of silver lining means that the sun is behind the cloud and will eventually emerge.)

 Example: I know your business has suffered few setbacks this season.
 But remember, every cloud has a silver lining.